elasticio/api-docs/source/includes/_contracts.md

 ## What is a Contract unit?

 A Contract is a fundamental entity (scope) that reflects an agreement between a customer and the platform's provider.
-The Contract scope can have an unlimited number of members, workspaces and development teams.
+The Contract scope can have an unlimited number of members, workspaces, and development teams.
 It also serves as a singular entity for the billing department against the consumed resources by all the integration flows.
 Every member of the Contract's scope has a specific access level or role within the current Contract.
 To get all available roles, please execute the "Get the Contract's roles" endpoint.
 The same user can have different roles in different Contracts within the Platform.
 Every Contract must have at least one Owner.
 The Owner’s Role has a predefined/default permissions’ set.
 It means this role cannot be deleted and the permissions’ set cannot be changed.